Scimonster/js-xlsx-plus/README.md

 Made by Eyal Schachter (Scimonster).

-Developed for David Burg at the Shamir Research Institute.
+Developed for David Burg, PhD at the Shamir Research Institute.